AgencyFit Readiness Assessment™

 Whether staff, ownership, authority, and operational maturity are sufficient.

-The people who will own, administer, or support the solution are already identified.
+The people who will own, administer, or support the solution are identified.

 The agency has sufficient staff capacity to absorb implementation and post-launch workload.